0install/docs/docs/packaging/examples/dotnet-lib.md

 # .NET library

-This tutorial explains how to create feeds for a .NET application with a dependency on a .NET library using the [Zero Install Publishing Tools](../../tools/0publish-win.md).
+This tutorial explains how to create feeds for a .NET application with a dependency on a .NET library using [0publish-gui](../../tools/0publish-gui.md).

 ## The application (EXE)